Making a Difference

 Boys & Girls Clubs of America’s research shows that young people who attend a Club regularly tend to do better than their peers nationally.
 For instance:

-- 68% of Club 12th graders volunteer at least once per month, compared with 39% of 12th graders nationally
+- 68% of Club 12th graders volunteer at least once per month, while 39% of 12th graders nationally do so.

-- 90% of Club ninth graders report abstaining from drinking alcohol in the past 30 days, compared with 77% of ninth graders nationally
+- 91% of Club ninth graders report abstaining from alcohol, compared to 77% of ninth graders nationally.

 For more information about how Boys & Girls Clubs impact kids and teens, read our National Youth Outcomes Report.